MrKp57/MI207/README.md

 ## server
 ### the output of server is for information purpose only

-- server can be launched with "dem" argument : 'bin/release/server dem', log file at "/tmp/chat.log/srv_dem.log"
+- server can be launched as a daemon with "dem" argument : 'bin/release/server dem', log file at "/tmp/chat.log/srv_dem.log"
-  - log file name can be provided as optional argument : log file on folder "/tmp/chat.log/"
+  - log file name can be provided as optional argument : located on folder "/tmp/chat.log/"

 ## client
 - no args